inr-kit/McCad-Salome-Binaries/README.md

 -> We need to add MCCAD into the Salome environment.
 First make a backup of file $SALOME\env_launch.bat

-	-> in line 29, add "MCCAD" into the "m_list" (add it anywhere inside the parenthesis, separate with at least one whitespace)
+----->in line 29, add "MCCAD" into the "m_list" (add it anywhere inside the parenthesis, separate with at least one whitespace)

-	-> in line 42, add "GUI GEOM MED SMESH PARAVIS MCCAD" into "env_m_list"(add them inside the parenthesis, separate with at least one whitespace).
+----->in line 42, add "GUI GEOM MED SMESH PARAVIS MCCAD" into "env_m_list"(add them inside the parenthesis, separate with at least one whitespace).

 -> To run McCad, start cmd.exe in the Windows Start menu, and run the following command:

-	-> $SALOME\run_salome.bat --module=MCCAD
+----->$SALOME\run_salome.bat --module=MCCAD

-	-> If you want to start also geometry, meshing and visualization module, using command: $SALOME\run_salome.bat --module=GEOM,SMESH,PARAVIS,MCCAD
+----->If you want to start also geometry, meshing and visualization module, using command: $SALOME\run_salome.bat --module=GEOM,SMESH,PARAVIS,MCCAD

 -> One more easy way to run the program is:

-	-> right-click $SALOME\run_salome.bat and "Send to -> Desktop (short-cut)";
+----->right-click $SALOME\run_salome.bat and "Send to -> Desktop (short-cut)";

-	-> right-click the short-cut link in the Desktop, choose "properties";
+----->right-click the short-cut link in the Desktop, choose "properties";

-	-> Behind the value of "Target", add " --module=MCCAD" or "
+----->Behind the value of "Target", add " --module=MCCAD" or "
 	--module=GEOM,SMESH,PARAVIS,MCCAD"(with a whitespace in the front). click "OK".
 Next time you can start McCad with this short-cut link.